dSapariya/wallet-service/README.md

 ## Production URL

-The live application can be accessed at: [https://wallet-service-7ceb.onrender.com](https://wallet-service-7ceb.onrender.com)
+The live service URL can be accessed at: [https://wallet-service-7ceb.onrender.com](https://wallet-service-7ceb.onrender.com).

+Note: This application is hosted on a free hosting service, so it may take 1–2 minutes to load the first time.

 ## Technologies Used